pcl-china/Young-Laplace-PINN/README.md

 # Paper Citation
 This paper is in the under review stage.
 # Case
-To facilitate other scholars in reproducing this work, a detailed explanation is provided for the computational results of Figure 4 in our paper.
-The results of Figure 4 can be reproduced by running the **capillary_rise_1.py** file available at https://github.com/pcl-china/Young-Laplace-PINN.
+To facilitate replication of this work by other scholars, we provide below a detailed explanation of the calculations in Fig. 4 of the paper.
+The results of Fig. 4 can be reproduced by running the **capillary_rise_1.py** file available at https://github.com/pcl-china/Young-Laplace-PINN.

 In this file: